sergshk/sergshk.github.io/index.md

 permalink: /
 ---

-## Thoughts of technology entrepreneur
+## Thoughts of technology entrepreneur.

 *Welcome to my blog.
 I write about technology, business, regulations and everything in between, mostly focusing on how various aspects applicable to software development and cybersecurity.*